Custo is a kiosk for fostering and documenting the relationships between people and things

 the kiosk

-Kiosks like phone booths, vending machines, or
+Kiosks, like phone booths, vending machines, or

 The kiosk is equiped with:

-- a sewing kit for sewing tags to textile items
+- a sewing kit for sewing tags to textile items and doing some light mending

-- nail gel and packing tape for weather-proofing the stickers
+- packing tape for weather-proofing the stickers

 - a stylus for drawing tags on the touchscreen